Bytes

 2 minute read Published:

 In the last two years I’ve tested a lot of things on the landing page for Hacker Newsletter.
 While I found some small wins, overall it hasn’t amounted to much in terms of increasing my conversion rating.
 The most important observation has been that the source of traffic makes the biggest difference in the conversion rate, and more specifically - if a visitor is already subscribed to another newsletter, they are around two times more likely to sign-up.
+So with this is mind, one way to grow your list is to leverage swapping mentions with other newsletters to focus on these high converting users or look into other ways to target those users.

 How To Find MailChimp Subscriber Counts